mrkkrp/lpnes/README.md

 ## Other solutions

-I know that paper version of the book contains the solutions, but I don't have it and cannot check my solutions.
+I know that paper version of the book contains the solutions, but I don't possess it and cannot check my solutions.

-I also know that there is a blog post that has link to zip archive that supposedly contain solutions as well.
+I also know that there is a blog post that has a link to a zip archive that supposedly contains the solutions as well.
 'Anyone is welcome to use them for self-checking' - its author says.
 However, these files are in proprietary, secret `.doc` format, so I took that as a personal offense.

 There is [this repository on GitHub](https://github.com/dragonwasrobot/learn-prolog-now-exercises).
 Initially